 When you have a dog that has a double coat there’s a lot of work that goes into maintaining that coat.

-Not only do you have to keep the guard hairs (top coat) looking nice and shiny but you also have to keep the thick hair underneath healthy.
+Not only do you have to keep the guard hairs (topcoat) looking nice and shiny but you also have to keep the thick hair underneath healthy.

-That may sound like a simple task but when you have a giant breed dog that has a very thick undercoat it can be very labor intensive and time-consuming if you choose to handle all of your dog’s grooming needs
+That may sound like a simple task but when you have a giant breed dog that has a very thick undercoat it can be very labor-intensive and time-consuming if you choose to handle all of your dog’s grooming needs

-What is line combing?
+What is Line Combing?

-Line combing or line brushing is different than just running a dog brush on the top of your dog’s coat which does nothing for the undercoat.
+It’s different than just running a dog brush on the top of your dog’s coat which does nothing for the undercoat.

-Benefits of line combing
+Benefits of Line Combing

 The benefits of line combing are huge and mandatory when you have a dog that has a double coat.